Bir Silgi Bir Kalem: History

 Bir Silgi Bir Kalem was founded in 2012 by Onur Aydin, a Harvard Business School MBA.
 He and his colleagues envisioned a two-sided platform for individuals to connect directly with classrooms in need, providing materials requested by teachers.
 With the support and funding from Turkish Philanthropy Funds, he had the first version of the site built in 2012 and started to spread the word.

 Throughout 2012–2013, BirSilgiBirKalem was featured in several national newspapers of Turkey (including Milliyet, Radikal and Hurriyet) and several TV shows and news programs.
 The press coverage helped BirSilgiBirKalem get traction steadily and the organization continued to receive attention in social media.
 As the number of schools and donors grew, the organization was recognized and awarded for its original solution to a major problem by Ashoka, Sabancı Foundation and several other organizations.
 In 2015, Google for Non-Profits selected Bir Silgi Bir Kalem as one of the non-profits it would support in Turkey.
 As a result of this free advertising support, BirSilgiBirKalem took off.
 The donations in 2015 alone were bigger than the sum of all donation of the previous three years.
 As of January 2017, Bir Silgi Bir Kalem had gained over 1.5 million, and has helped more than 100,000 students across Turkey.

 Donation process

 Schools

-Verified teachers create a profile for their institution, providing visuals and brief information about their schools and requests.
-Each school must register using verified credentials provided by the Turkish Ministry of Education to make donation in-kind requests.
+Verified teachers create profiles for their institutions by uploading images and providing brief information about their schools and specific requests.
+To submit in-kind donation requests, each school must register using official credentials issued by the Turkish Ministry of Education.

-Upon completion of a donation, once the school receives the donated goods, the teacher must provide evidence that the donations are used for educational purposes.
-This involves taking pictures of the students with the products and submitting a letter addressing the donor, preferably written by students.
+After a donation is completed and the school receives the goods, the teacher is required to provide proof that the items are being used for educational purposes.
+This includes submitting photographs of students using the donated materials and a letter addressed to the donor, preferably written by the students themselves.